JasonWoof/vor/README.md

 Here are the keys:

      Space: Start playing
          1: Switch to easy mode and start playing
          2: Switch to normal mode (default) and start playing
     Arrows: Steer (use short taps, and remember to slow down)
        Esc: Quit
          F: Toggle full-screen mode
          P: Pause/unpause
          3: Save a screenshot

 See INSTALL for instructions on building, running and installing.

 VoR is released under the GNU GPL -- see file COPYING for details.
 The audio is public domain.

-Jason Woofenden and Josh Grams like Rock Dodgers (http://spacerocks.sourceforge.net/) very much: both playing it and hacking on it.
+Jason Woofenden and Josh Grams like Rock Dodgers (a game by Paul Holt: http://spacerocks.sourceforge.net/) very much: both playing it and hacking on it.
 VoR is the result.
 It is currently based on the rockdodger 0.4.2 codebase, with quite a few modifications, both user-visible changes and internal technical improvements.